-A stunning example was Ashton Sacks, who appeared to have everything and a family willing and ready to give him more.
+A stunning example was Ashton Sachs, who appeared to have everything and a family willing and ready to give him more.
 A heavy marijuana user, he had made previous suicide attempts, but blamed his parents for messing up his life.
 He was supposed to be attending community college in Seattle.
 Instead of going to class, he smoked pot and played video games.

-Sacks, 19, drove from Seattle to southern California to murder his parents and succeeded.
+Sachs, 19, drove from Seattle to southern California to murder his parents and succeeded.
 He tried to kill his 8-year-old brother, but left him badly injured and paralyzed.
 He fired a gun at a 17-year-old sister, but missed her.

 The Van Breda murders in South Africa